 However, one fine night you came to know about credit card frauds, and thought ‘this can’t happen to me.”

-No! you are wrong. credit card scams can happen with anyone at any point of time.
+No! you are wrong. credit card scams can happen to anyone at any point in time.
 And yes even if you are not a victim of a credit card scam yet, be prepared it could also happen to you.

 Before the internet became mainstream, you might’ve thought or visualized a man dressed in black stealing your credit card.
 However, with the internet, nowadays scammers don’t even need your physical card to scam you.

-Below are few of the most common credit card frauds out there;
+Below are a few of the most common credit card frauds out there;

 Think before Using Public Wi-Fi